Hugo Award: Award

 David Hartwell, Charles N. Brown, and Connie Willis pose with the 2008 Hugo Awards.

 The World Science Fiction Society (WSFS) gives out the Hugo Awards each year for the best science fiction or fantasy works and achievements of the previous year.
 The Hugos are widely considered the premier award in science fiction.
 The award is named after Hugo Gernsback, who founded the pioneering science fiction magazine Amazing Stories and who is considered one of the "fathers" of the science fiction genre.
 Hugo Award finalists and winners are chosen by supporting or attending members of the annual World Science Fiction Convention, or Worldcon, and the presentation evening constitutes its central event.
 The awards are split over more than a dozen categories, and include both written and dramatic works.

 The idea of giving out awards at Worldcons was proposed by Harold Lynch for the 1953 convention.
 The idea was based on the Academy Awards, with the name "Hugo" being given by Robert A. Madle.
 The award trophy was created by Jack McKnight and Ben Jason in 1953, based on the design of hood ornaments of 1950s cars.
 It consisted of a finned rocket ship on a wooden base.
 Each subsequent trophy, with the exception of the 1958 trophy (a plaque), has been similar to the original design.
-The rocket trophy was formally redesigned in 1984, and since then only the base of the trophy has changed each year.
+The current design of the trophy rocket, which is now considered definitive, has been the same since Peter Weston’s refinement of the design debuted in 1984.
+Since then only the base of the trophy has changed each year.
 There is no monetary or other remuneration associated with the Hugo, other than the trophy.